 - Add 1 Tbsp extra virgin olive oil, a sprinkle of kosher salt, and ¼ tsp paprika.

-- Mix all together with your hands and spread out evenly in a single layer.
-Roast the corn kernels at 450ºF (230ºC) degrees for 15 minutes.
-Once it‘s done, remove it from the oven and set it aside till Step 8.
+- Mix all together with your hands and spread it out evenly in a single layer.
+Roast the corn kernels in the middle rack position at 450ºF (230ºC) degrees for 15 minutes.
+Once it‘s done, remove it from the oven and set it aside.

 - Meanwhile, thinly slice ½ onion against the grain.
-Heat 1½ Tbsp unsalted butter in a heavy-bottomed pot (thicker at the base so it absorbs and distributes heat better).
+Heat 1½ Tbsp unsalted butter in a heavy-bottomed pot.

-- Add the sliced onion and pinch of kosher salt and sauté until translucent.
+- Add the sliced onion and a pinch of kosher salt.
+Sauté until translucent.

 - Add the roasted kernels and 3 cups water.

-- Add the reserved cobs in the pot as they naturally sweeten the soup.
-Push the cobs down to see if they are covered with water.
-If not, add more water.
+- Add the reserved cobs to the pot to naturally sweeten the soup.
+Push the cobs down to check if they are completely covered by the liquid; if not, add more water until submerged.

 - Bring to a boil over medium heat.
 Cover and lower the heat to medium-low heat and simmer for 15 minutes.
-During this time I highly recommend skimming the foam on the surface for a more refined taste.
+During this time, skim the foam on the surface for a more refined taste.
 After 15 minutes, discard the cobs.

 - Using an immersion blender, blend the soup until creamy and smooth.
-If you use a food processor or blender, let the soup cool for a few minutes before you start blending to avoid major splashes.
-Make sure to cover the hole with a towel when blending.
+If you use a food processor or blender, let the soup cool for a few minutes before blending to avoid major splashes and cover the opening with a towel.

 - If you want to make your soup similar to corn potage (Japanese corn soup), strain the soup through a fine-mesh sieve for a smoother consistency.

-- Transfer the soup back to the pot and add 1 cup heavy (whipping) cream and 1 cup milk.
+- Transfer the soup back to the pot.
+Add 1 cup heavy (whipping) cream and 1 cup milk.
 The ratio is entirely up to you.
-Here I used equal parts of milk and heavy cream, 1 cup each.
-Bring back to a simmer and cook uncovered for 10 minutes or more, stirring frequently.
-Once the water evaporates and it’ll be more flavorful.
+Here, I used equal parts milk and heavy cream, 1 cup each.
+Bring back to a simmer and cook, uncovered, for 10 minutes or more, stirring frequently.
+Once the water evaporates, it’ll be more flavorful.

 - Season with kosher salt and freshly ground black pepper.
 Make sure to taste the soup when you season.
 Finely chop 1 sprig parsley.
 Serve the soup hot or chilled.
 You can drizzle 1 Tbsp extra virgin olive oil and/or 1 Tbsp heavy (whipping) cream among the bowls and sprinkle the parsley to garnish.